ArindamDutta02082001/Spring_Starter/08_Kafka ( implmented in major proj )/Readme.md

 3. download the .tgz ( kind of zip file for linux specially ) & unzip the .tgz and rename the folder to kafka , in windows
 4. move inside and run the commands in sequence start kafka in cli [medium link](https://medium.com/@beheradebananda000/how-i-installed-apache-kafka-in-windows-11-75f67aa25def)
-5. follow the commands in sequence
+5. follow the commands in sequence , after you reach the folder where kafka was unzipped

 <pre>

 // you can configure the server.properties and the zookeeper.properties file for the PORT no and saving the logs
-// default port is 9092 for kafka server to run , 2181 for zookeeper
+// default port is 9092 for kafka server , 2181 for zookeeper to run
 // default kafka-logs (managed by zookeeper) are saved in the tmp folder

 // start zookeeper server